lalitac19/PersonalPortfolio/replit.md

 ## Overview

 This is a modern full-stack web application built as a professional portfolio website for Lalita Chopra.
 The project follows a modular architecture with a React frontend using TypeScript, a Node.js/Express backend, and PostgreSQL database integration through Drizzle ORM.
-The application showcases her work as a founder, community builder, and tech & ML strategist with sections for home, about, portfolio, and contact information.
+The application features a Google-style profile switcher interface showcasing three distinct professional profiles: Tech Consulting, Entrepreneur, and Fitness Enthusiast, each with detailed individual views.

 ## User Preferences